DraLaylaHirsh/MRFprofilesCreation/docs/CreationProcess.rst

 .. image:: /images/CreationProcess.png
   :width: 600
-  :alt: "Alternative text"
+Figure 1: Creation and use of circular an linear profile

-The steps 1, 2, and 3 are part of an iterative process.
+The process shown in figure 1 try to explain all the steps for the creation and use of not only circular, but also linear profiles.
+The steps 1, 2, and 3 are part of an iterative process for both types of profiles.
-In this particular case, we use a cluster of the pdb fragments from the SRUL library and evaluate all the cluster units as following:
+To show how the process would be, we explain all the process using the Tal effector protein family, and a set of representative repeat units obtained from RepeatsDB database and the SRUL library.

-Using TAL_Effector cluster, it contains the following units:
+In this particular case, we identify the following pdb fragments from the SRUL library, each unit has the pdb id, the chain id, and the starting and ending position of the repeat unit:

 4cj9A_490_522_reg1